 “With RamBase, we have control over processes and deliveries, which helps us to better meet our obligations to our customers.
 This again helps us maintain the confidence we have with our customers, which in turn has secured our growth,” Lars adds.

-The plan for the future, according to Lars, is primarily to achieve the goal of stabilizing and optimizing the internal processes towards RamBase.
+According to Lars, the plan for the future is primarily to stabilise and optimise the internal processes towards RamBase.
 Furthermore, the focus is on expanding integration with other systems while also exploring and getting to know other features of RamBase that KSMV will be able to take advantage of.
 His attitude is that the learning process is not over and that integrating the system with our business is ongoing.

 “We’re focused on learning right now; you always have a certain set of parameters when entering into such a project, and then you go live and learn to let go of some of the mechanisms that you thought would work, but which weren’t as you intended.
 We want to take part in all the changes and developments together with RamBase,” says Lars and concludes: